rosslaird/course-materials/pages/Shared Resources.md

 		- Approaching creativity as a set of skills with many dimensions and a long learning curve
 		- Engaging in the reciprocal process of appropriate feedback
 		- Showing up and doing the work
+- General Timelines for Projects
+	- There are 3 projects for this class.
+All of the projects are assigned in week 1 and all are due at the end of week 12.
+Each project is intended to occupy 4 weeks of the course, and _optional_ due dates (in weeks 4 and 8) are associated with the first 2 projects for that purpose.
+The 3rd project has a fixed deadline at the end of week 12.
+	- Any project may be submitted at any time until the end of week 12.
+	- There are no late penalties for projects submitted at any time before the end of week 12 (as such projects are not late until *after* the end of week 12).
+	- All projects are due at the end of week 12 (Sunday, midnight).
+Projects submitted after the end of week 12 will not be graded.
+	- If circumstances beyond your control cause you to miss the week 12 deadline, please contact the instructor *before* the end of week 12.
+After the end of week 12, university policies and deadlines come into play which may make it difficult to accommodate learners who seek consideration for difficult circumstances.
+	- When learners are penalized for submitting projects that take longer than expected or intended, they learn more about compliance and control than they do about motivation and exploration.
+At the same time, this class is taking place in the context of a traditional university setting in which semester deadlines exist and grades must be submitted within a fixed time frame.